ibm-cloud-docs/openwhisk/actions_web.md

 To test that the authentication is working:

 1. Test the `hello` web action without setting the `X-Require-Whisk-Auth` parameter to verify that authentication is required.
 This test will result in an error.
-You can test the web action by either:
+You can get the URL of your web action by running `ibmcloud fn action get hello --url`.
+You can use the URL to test the web action by either:

   * Testing the web action by using a cURL command.
       ```bash